-Key West International Airport is accessible through American, Delta, Silver and United airlines from Miami, Fort Lauderdale, Orlando and other Florida cities as well as Atlanta; Charlotte, North Carolina; Chicago and and Newark, New Jersey.
+Key West International Airport is accessible through American, Delta, Silver, Southern Airways Express and United airlines from Miami, Fort Lauderdale, Orlando and other Florida cities as well as other major U.S. cities.

 For more information on airlines serving Key West, visit eyw.com.

 Key West also can be reached by flying into Miami International Airport and driving from the mainland down the Overseas Highway — designated an All-American Road under the National Scenic Byways program — or by ferry from points on Florida’s west coast.

 For more information about Key Largo, visit fla-keys.com/keylargo or call 1-800-LAST-KEY.

 Social: Facebook • Twitter • Instagram • Youtube • Keys Voices blog